 Now that the price of oil is increasing again, has it begun to stimulate more innovation and IP?

 “We have seen a steady improvement in the market over the last six months – not to where the market was, but it’s definitely improving.
-With regards to taking on new development projects, we have not really stopped, just fine tuned our selection process.
+With regard to taking on new development projects, we have not really stopped, just fine-tuned our selection process.
 I think this fine-tuning will remain as it is an efficiency improvement overall – a positive evolution that was driven by necessity.

 “Our primary market has always been oil and gas, and there has been a major change in that market segment with smart technology on what was conventionally hydraulic, mechanical, “dumb iron” equipment.
-A lot of these items are now digitised – collecting data, performing analytics with an intent to drive efficiencies.
-A lot of that is driven from the market down-turn and along with that innovation has come a pretty massive rash of IP being introduced in this space.”
+A lot of these items are now digitized – collecting data and performing analytics with an intent to drive efficiencies.
+A lot of that is driven from the market downturn and along with that innovation has come a pretty massive rash of IP being introduced in this space.”